sonorah/WordScapes111/README.md

-# WordNets
+# WordScapes111

 ## General Information
-WordNets is a game we made as the final project of course CSC111, inspired by the game Wordscapes.
+WordScapes111 is a game we made as the final project of course CSC111, inspired by the game Wordscapes.
-WordNets is a crossword-type game, in which the user use a set of given letters to form the maximal amount of English words that then fit into a crossword puzzle.
+WordScapes111 is a crossword-type game, in which the user use a set of given letters to form the maximal amount of English words that then fit into a crossword puzzle.

 ## Files included in the project